melaniedaniel7/Conducting-a-security-audit/Controls and compliance checklist.md

 Below is a cheaklist showing which controls Botium Toys currently has in place.
 - ❌ Least Privilege
 - ❌ Disaster recovery plans
-- ✅ Password policies (could be improved) *No
+- ✅ Password policies (needs to be improved)
 - ❌ Separation of duties
 - ✅ Firewall
-- ✅ Intrusion detection system (IDS) *No
+- ❌ Intrusion detection system (IDS)
 - ❌ Backups
 - ✅ Antivirus software
-- ✅ Manual monitoring, maintenance, and intervention for legacy systems (could be improved) *No
+- ✅ Manual monitoring, maintenance, and intervention for legacy systems (needs to be improved)
 - ❌ Encryption
 - ❌ Password management system
 - ✅ Locks (offices, storefront, warehouse)